Chris Coons: Early life and education

-He graduated from the private Tower Hill School and then Amherst College in 1985 with a Bachelor of Arts in chemistry and political science.
-While in college, he was a member of Delta Kappa Epsilon fraternity (Sigma chapter) and a U.S. Senate intern.
+Coons graduated from the private Tower Hill School and then Amherst College in 1985 with a Bachelor of Arts in chemistry and political science.
+In college, he was a member of Delta Kappa Epsilon fraternity (Sigma chapter) and a U.S. Senate intern.
 In 1983, Coons was awarded a Truman Scholarship.
-During his junior year of college, he studied abroad at the University of Nairobi in Kenya through St. Lawrence University's Kenya Semester Program.
+During his junior year of college, he studied at the University of Nairobi in Kenya through St. Lawrence University's Kenya Semester Program.
 In 1992, he earned a master's degree in ethics from Yale Divinity School and a J.D. degree from Yale Law School.
-In 2018, Delaware State University named Coons as an Honorary Doctor in Humane Letters.
+In 2018, Delaware State University awarded Coons an honorary doctorate in humane letters.

 Professional career

 After college, Coons worked in Washington, D.C., for the Investor Responsibility Research Center, where he wrote a book on South Africa and the U.S. divestment movement.
 He then worked as a volunteer for the South African Council of Churches and as a relief worker in Kenya, before returning to the U.S. to work for the National Coalition for the Homeless in New York.
 In 1992, he earned a J.D. degree from Yale Law School, and a master's degree in ethics from Yale Divinity School.

 Coons clerked for Judge Jane Richards Roth on the United States Court of Appeals for the Third Circuit, and then worked for the National "I Have a Dream" Foundation in New York.
 After returning to Delaware in 1996, Coons began his eight-year career as in-house counsel for W.L.
 Gore & Associates, Inc., Newark, Delaware-based makers of Gore-Tex fabrics and other high-tech materials.
 There he was responsible for the ethics training program, federal government relations, e-commerce legal work, and for general commercial contracting.

 He has also worked for several nonprofits, including the Coalition for the Homeless, the education-oriented "I Have a Dream" Foundation, and the South African Council of Churches.
 Coons has served on several boards including First State Innovation, the Bear/Glasgow Boys & Girls Club, and the Delaware College of Art & Design.

 Coons is on the Board of Selectors of Jefferson Awards for Public Service.